 Introduction

 Since the 1st September 2003 governing bodies of all maintained Schools and Nursery Schools in England have been required, under Section 29 of the Education Act (2002), summarised in Annex A, to have in place a procedure to deal with all complaints relating to their School and to any community facility or service that the School provides.
-This does not limit complainants to parents or carers of children registered at the school, a complainant could be a member of the wider community or the representative of an ex-pupil.
+This does not limit complainants to parents or carers of children registered at the school; a complainant could be a member of the wider community or the representative of an ex-pupil.
 The law also requires the procedure to be publicised.

-The majority of issues raised are concerns rather than complaints; however Hirst Wood Nursery School & Children’s Centre and Saltaire Primary School are committed to taking these seriously, at the earliest stage, in the hope of keeping the number of formal complaints to a minimum and without the need for escalation to formal procedures.
-Conversely, depending on the nature of the complaint, you may choose, or be requested to follow the School’s Formal Complaints procedure.
+The majority of issues raised are concerns rather than complaints; however, Hirst Wood Nursery School & Children’s Centre and Saltaire Primary School are committed to taking these seriously, at the earliest stage, in the hope of keeping the number of formal complaints to a minimum and without the need for escalation to formal procedures.
+Conversely, depending on the nature of the complaint, you may choose, or be requested, to follow the School’s Formal Complaints procedure.

-Our prime aim is to resolve the complaint as fairly and speedily as possible. .
-Any parent, carer or visitor who is uneasy or uncomfortable about any aspect of a School should bring it to the attention of the Head of School or Executive Headteacher.
-If this does not have a satisfactory outcome within a reasonable period of time, or if the problem reoccurs, then we would request that you put your concerns or complaint in writing to request a meeting with relevant the Head of School or Executive Headteacher, or alternatively the Chair of Governors.
+We aim to resolve the complaint as fairly and speedily as possible.
+Any parent, carer or visitor who is uneasy or uncomfortable about any aspect of either School should bring it to the attention of the Head of School/Headteacher.
+If this does not have a satisfactory outcome within a reasonable period of time, or if the problem reoccurs, then we would request that you put your concerns or complaint in writing and request a meeting with the relevant the Head of School/Headteacher or, alternatively, the Chair of Governors.
 Should a meeting be requested, either party may be accompanied by a colleague (or friend / partner in the case of the complainant) following which an agreed written record of the discussions will be made and signed by both parties.
 Formal complaints will be dealt with in a sensitive, impartial and confidential manner.
 This document outlines the stages that can be used to resolve complaints.

 Stages of complaint

-Hirst Wood Nursery School & Children’s Centre and Saltaire Primary School Policy has four main stages.
-In summary they are as follows: -
+The Complaints Policy for Hirst Wood Nursery School & Children’s Centre and Saltaire Primary School has four main stages.
+In summary, they are as follows:

 • Stage 1 (informal): concern heard by an appropriate staff member